immohann/RASA-VOF/README.md

  #For adding an image:

  Below is the format of adding a image into the bot.
-We cannot directly add the image Instead we add the Url of the image in the *domain.yml* in the actions as:
+We cannot directly add the image Instead we add the Url of the image in the *domain.yml* in the templates as:

   utter_cheer_up:

   - text: "Here is something to cheer you up:"
     image: "https://i.imgur.com/nGF1K8f.jpg"